bsc-quantic/HadaMAG.jl/README.md

 ```

 ## Stabilizer Rényi Entropy (SRE)
-The Stabilizer Rényi Entropy (SRE) of order $q$ is a measure of the non-stabilizer content of a pure quantum state $| ψ ⟩$.
+The Stabilizer Rényi Entropy (SRE) of order $q$ is a measure of the non-stabilizerness of a pure quantum state $| ψ ⟩$.
 `HadaMAG.jl` provides both exact and Monte Carlo methods to compute the SRE efficiently:
 ```julia
 julia> using HadaMAG